hmrc/customs-declarations-end-to-end-service-guide/source/documentation/glossary.html.md

 A Movement Reference Number (MRN) is a globally unique identifier for a declaration assigned by CDS once a declaration is submitted.

 ## Inventory Reference
-Is only used for import declarations and is the same as a MUCR
+This is only used for import declarations and is the same as a MUCR.

 ## ICR
 Inventory consignment reference.
 The CSP inventory system consignment is linked with CDS by ICRs, which will be cross-referenced against the declaration and used to identify the consignment and declaration in subsequent messages between CDS and the CSP inventory system.

-The ICR is declared as the master unique consignment reference (MUCR)
+The ICR is declared as the master unique consignment reference (MUCR).

 ## ROE
 Route of examination codes: